LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 4. Access to the Refinitiv Refinitiv Data Platform and Refinitiv Real-Time - Optimized. (for the RTO example only)
 5. Internet connection.

-I highly recommend you check the extension [System requirements](https://code.visualstudio.com/docs/remote/containers#_system-requirements) and [Installation](https://code.visualstudio.com/docs/remote/containers#_installation) sections to set up your environment.
+I highly recommend following [System requirements](https://code.visualstudio.com/docs/remote/containers#_system-requirements) and [Installation](https://code.visualstudio.com/docs/remote/containers#_installation) sections to set up your environment.

 ## <a id="devcontainer_json"></a>A devcontainer.json file

-The main configuration file that tells VS Code how to access (or create) a development container (aka Dev container) with a well-defined tool and runtime stack is a ```devcontainer.json``` file.
-The dev container configuration is either located under ```.devcontainer/devcontainer.json``` or stored as a ```.devcontainer.json``` file (*note the dot-prefix*) in the root of your project.
+The main configuration file that tells VS Code how to access (or create) a development container (aka "Dev container") with a well-defined tool and runtime stack is named ```devcontainer.json``` file.
+The dev container configuration is either located under ```.devcontainer/devcontainer.json``` or stored as in a file named ```.devcontainer.json``` file (*note the dot-prefix*) in the root of the project.

 ![figure-2](images/02_devcontainer.png "devcontainer.json file")

 **Note**: Make sure to commit a ```.devcontainer``` folder to your version control system.

-The basic configuration parameters are as follows:
+Let me explain these configurations:

 ```
 // For format details, see https://aka.ms/devcontainer.json.
 For config options, see the README at: